 Anatomic location of stoma placement for different forms of surgical airway access.

 Standard surgical tracheotomy is a well-tolerated procedure with an operative mortality of less than 1% when performed as an elective procedure in stable, ventilator-dependent patients.
 In contrast, most,16 but not all,17 centers report a higher complication rate when surgical tracheotomy is performed as an emergency procedure.
-Some groups report successful emergency tracheotomy when performed on awake patients.18 Most centers, however, have replaced emergency surgical tracheotomy ...
+Some groups report successful emergency tracheotomy when performed on awake patients.18 Most centers, however, have replaced emergency surgical tracheotomy with ...